tschettervictor/xync/README.md

 A special thanks to him for creating the original script.

-The biggest difference is that this script will only replicate data for the snapshots it creates, and any incremental ones generated after the script has been put into production.
-This is opposed to a full replication that includes all snapshots.
+The biggest difference is that this script will only replicate data for the snapshots it creates, and any snapshots generated after the script has been put into production.
+This is different than a full (`-R`) replication that includes all snapshots.
 It only uses `-I` for incremental sends, and no flags for initial sends.
 This means you should be free to create/destroy/manage snapshots on either side, as long as you stay away from the `autorep-*` naming scheme, and dont overlap snapshot names.